KristaUSingh/TechXchange_Hackathon_ECHOVisit/README.md

 <img width="250" height="250" alt="Image" src="https://github.com/user-attachments/assets/50c2a6e3-fab4-4082-96e8-5fef510f6dcf" />
 </div>

-Explains the work done by our team, **Beavers Intelligence Unit**, for the **2025 IBM TechXchange Pre-Conference watsonx Hackathon**.
+Explains the work done by our team, **Beaver Intelligence Unit**, for the **2025 IBM TechXchange Pre-Conference watsonx Hackathon**.
 The goal of the hackathon is to utilize agentic AI to develop an innovative solution to a real-world, everyday problem.
 This project was completed using JavaScript, CSS, and HTML for the front end, and Python's Flask for the backend.

 # Video - Click on Thumbnail to Watch